pARTisanka 35 (2020)

 It is the end.
 The end of the 1980s.
-Two young men born in the 1960s have lived out their youth in Prague.
-Tomáš, son of a dissident, is disillusioned by a nation that it seems nothing can wake and by its oppressive regime, which looks as if it will never end.
+Two young men, born in the 1960s, have lived out their youth in Prague.
+Tomáš, son of a dissident, is disillusioned by a nation in which it seems nothing can awaken, and by its oppressive regime, which looks as if it will never end.
 In June 1989 he emigrates, leaving behind a society incapable of revolution or any real change.
 Martin, a young student, remains.
-He encounters both the official and underground Catholic church, and has his first erotic experiences with both men and women.
-Ten years later, he describes his feelings after his baptism and first sexual intercourse in his novel: ‘OK, so is this all IT is?’
+He encounters both the official and underground Catholic church and has his first erotic experiences with both men and women.
+Ten years later, he describes his feelings after his baptism and first sexual encounters in his novel: ‘OK, so is this all IT is?’

 Both young men were desperately looking for something new.
-A few months later something came along that they both – together with the whole of society – had to consider a turning point in their lives.
+A few months later, something came along that they both – together with the whole of society – had to consider a turning point in their lives.
 Tomáš was in Paris by then and could not believe that what he had wanted so much had really happened.
-Martin was a leading revolutionary student at the same time as participating in the reconstruction of the Catholic church – in the belief that the experience of repression could make the church wise, open and self-reflective.
+Martin was a leading revolutionary student at the same time, participating in the reconstruction of the Catholic church in the belief that the experience of repression could make the church wise, open, and self-reflective.

 Of course, it is hard to reconstruct the content of this hope.
-Maybe there was in fact no precise or concrete content, and Jürgen Habermas (and all those who repeated what he wrote afterwards) was right to describe it as a revolution without new or future-oriented ideas.
-Still, we may question whether there was actually any discursive space to say something new and, if so, whether there was anybody prepared to hear what was said and recognize it as new – especially among academics in the West.
+Maybe there was in fact no precise or concrete content, and Jürgen Habermas (and all those who repeated what he wrote afterwards) was right to describe it as a revolution without new or future-oriented ideas.1 Still, we may question whether there was, in fact, a discursive space to say something new and, if so, whether anybody was prepared to hear what was said and recognize it as new, especially among academics in the West.

-This unity was a democratic unity, one that adopted the old word forum from the Latin to describe what the people involved claimed to be: A meeting of free citizens, whose discourse and collective action was intended to become the basis of politics, rather than the infallibility of a central committee.
+This unity was a democratic unity, one that adopted the old word forum from the Latin to describe what the participants claimed to be: a meeting of free citizens, whose discourse and collective action was intended to become the basis of politics, rather than an ‘infallible’ central committee.
 To be sure, this idea was not particularly new or original.
 But let us remember Friedrich Engels – Feuerbach may have been a rather poor and narrow-minded thinker, especially in comparison to the richness of Hegel’s philosophy, but coming after Hegel made him revolutionary.
-Maybe these revolutionaries did not bring anything new, but their timing made them novel – at least in their part of the world.
+Maybe these revolutionaries did not bring anything new, but their timing made them novel, at least in their part of the world.

 Martin elaborated on liberal Catholic identity.
-For him, postmodernism meant talking openly about traditions in non-oppressive ways: to play with them (even very significantly) without them having that old unbearable power over us.
+For him, ‘postmodernism’ meant talking openly about traditions in non-oppressive ways: to play with them without their old unbearable power over us.

 What remained of the revolution?
 An image of societal unity in the face of abuses of power, which still took place sometimes when neoliberal party technocrats tried to maximize their power.
 A hope that, together with the banal and ugly politics of the parties of ‘crony capitalism’ (a term popularized in the Czech context by Václav Havel), it is also possible to have a better, more hopeful politics of civil society.

-And also a counter-feeling: That the revolution of hope was stolen.
+And, also, a counter-feeling: that the revolution of hope was stolen.
 Almost from the beginning, there were conspiracy theories that it was all a fraud.
-These did not become mainstream, but disillusion came anyway, regardless.
-News of corruption and organized crime prompted the majority of the population to draw a simple conclusion: The revolution and hope were stolen by the politicians who assumed power.
+These did not become mainstream, but disillusion came anyway.
+News of corruption and organized crime prompted the majority of the population to draw a simple conclusion: the revolution and hope were stolen by the politicians who assumed power.